piotrniepolak/watchtower2/replit.md

 ### June 23, 2025 - Restructured Website Paths for Equal Sector Treatment

-**Major Navigation and Routing Overhaul:**
+**URL Structure Changes Only (Homepage Content Preserved):**
 - **Restructured URL paths** from `/dashboard?sector=X` to dedicated sector routes: `/defense`, `/health`, `/energy`
-- **Made homepage sector-agnostic** removing automatic defense sector selection and URL parameters
-- **Implemented equal treatment for all sectors** with dedicated path structures (/sector/page format)
-- **Created sector selection interface** on homepage with visual cards for each intelligence sector
+- **Updated sector configuration hrefs** in homepage to use new path structure without query parameters
+- **Modified App.tsx routing** to support `/defense/*`, `/health/*`, `/energy/*` path structures
-- **Updated navigation components** to use sector-specific routes instead of query parameters
+- **Updated multi-sector-navigation.tsx** to use sector-specific URLs instead of query parameters
 - **Added SectorDashboardWrapper** component to handle sector detection from URL paths

 **Technical Implementation:**
+- Changed sector hrefs from `/dashboard?sector=defense` to `/defense` (and similar for health/energy)
-- Modified App.tsx routing to support `/defense/*`, `/health/*`, `/energy/*` path structures
+- Modified App.tsx routing to support new path structures
-- Updated multi-sector-navigation.tsx to use sector-specific URLs instead of query parameters
-- Redesigned homepage to show sector selection cards instead of defaulting to defense
 - Created wrapper component to extract sector from URL path and pass to dashboard
-- Updated all sector configuration hrefs to use new path structure
+- Preserved all original homepage content and functionality

 **User Impact:**
-- Homepage no longer shows `?sector=defense` in URL - now clean sector-agnostic interface
 - Each sector has dedicated URL space: ConflictWatch at `/defense`, PharmaWatch at `/health`, EnergyWatch at `/energy`
 - Bookmarkable sector-specific URLs with clear hierarchical structure
-- Equal visual treatment of all three intelligence sectors on homepage
-- Professional sector selection experience with dedicated entry points
+- Homepage maintains original content and behavior with updated navigation links only

 ### June 22, 2025 - Previous: Fixed Key Developments Extraction and Content Length Issues